+Before looking at how to give a cat a bath, let’s look at why our domestic kitties hate water.
 In the wild, there are many species of big cats that actually enjoy the water.
 Tigers and jaguars like to soak in water, most likely because their usual habitat is in a hot environment and it helps keep them cool.
 Tigers will actually swim in deep water and they have been observed catching fish.

 Domestic cats may have evolved to dislike water because most breeds have coats that absorb rather than deflect moisture.
 It’s harder for them to get dry after they’re soaked.

-However, there are occasions when a real bath is necessary.
+However, there are occasions when knowing how to give a cat a bath is necessary.
 They may have soiled themselves in the litter box.
 Cats have been known to try to climb up the inside of a chimney.
-Perhaps you’ve just adopted a new cat and it is home from the animal shelter for the first time.
-Sometimes cats will also need bathing with flea or fungicidal medications.
+Perhaps you’ve just adopted a new cat and she’s home from the animal shelter for the first time.
+Sometimes you will need to know how to give a cat a bath if you’re using flea or fungicidal medications.

 - Rubber gloves (even the most placid feline may scratch during a bath)